-Toilets are probably the most underappreciated appliance in the home, but get the most attention when they don't operate properly.
+Toilets are probably the most underappreciated appliance in the home, but get the most attention when they don’t operate properly.
 A toilet is a plumbing fixture and disposal system primarily intended for the disposal of the bodily wastes.
 There are two basic types of toilets: the dry toilet and the wet toilet.
-The wet toilet is the most common type and is used in most residential homes.
+Wet toilets are the most common type and are used in most residential homes.
 The dry toilet needs no plumbing for water input or evacuation, but is often coupled with some ventilation system.

 There are three parts to a toilet; the water tank, the bowl and the siphon tube.